 I was introduced to the app 5-6 years ago.
 My local Korean friends and in Seoul often talked about girls they met on the app.
 Although I was not on it at that time, I was curious who those girls were and what made them doing it.
 I had seen some photographers published portraits of their online dates.
-But when I decided to make this to my project, I wanted to take it a little more deeply and try to see who they are as who truly they are.
+But when I decided to make this my project, I wanted to take it a little more deeply and try to see who they are as who truly they are.

-I much enjoyed working on set as a lighting technician and photo assistant, but same time I had a strong desire for working on my own photography project.
+I much enjoyed working on set as a lighting technician and photo assistant, but at the same time I had a strong desire for working on my own photography project.
 I closed my nine years of New York life and moved back to Seoul in 2013 to make it happen.
 I stumbled first one and half year to research for the project as well as to settle down in Seoul.
-I had the first shoot for this project on February 2015 then it took two another full years to invite 101 individuals to my studio.
+I had the first shoot for this project in February 2015 then it took two another full years to invite 101 individuals to my studio.

 I approached randomly via private messages.
 I introduced myself and asked for a portrait.
 Some happily accepted my offer but the most did not understand my purpose, doubted this was an ice breaker for dating offline or just a scam.
-Although I was fully aware of characteristics of the app, but it was not easy to gain their trust.
-Also endless encouraging to provoke their shyness was needed must both on the app and on set.
+Although I was fully aware of the characteristics of the app, but it was not easy to gain their trust.
+Also endless encouragement to provoke their shyness was needed must both on the app and on set.

 I met my subjects without prejudice and paid undivided attention to what they say about themselves.
 After having a conversation with each person, I asked my subject to express herself, her current state of mind or just anything on a sheet of plain paper.
 Then I worked on building a set accordingly and tried to interpret what I heard and seen onto pictures.
 I assigned usually 4-6 sheets of film on each shoot and spared more time for conversations.